jiinjeong/CSVolunteer/README.md

       ```html
       <h1 id="top-header">Mr. Bobo's Popsicle Stand</h1>
       ```
-    * A given ID name can be used only once per webpage or website.
+    * A given ID name can be used only once per webpage.
   * To target the ID in your CSS code, use the ID name preceded by a hashtag as the selector, as such: `#YOUR_ID_NAME`.
     * For example:
     ```css